worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

 });
 ```

 This is convenient, especially when there are a couple of handlers, each with only a small amount of code.
-It's also handy, because in each of the handler functions, you still have access to the `connection` object, which is not passed on each event.
+It's also handy because in each of the handler functions, you still have access to the `connection` object, which is not passed on each event.
 However, it can get a little messy and unwieldy if there are many event handlers, with more complex logic in each.

-We are doing it differently, so that we can separate the handlers into functions elsewhere in the code base.
-We do have one problem to solve though - if they are separate functions, how will they access the `connection` parameter, such that we can tell which player send the command?
-With the concept of [_closures_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) which are well-supported in Javascript, we can make functions that return another function.
-Using this method, we can pass in the `connection.id` parameter to the first wrapping function, and it can return another function that takes the data arguments from the Socket.io event caller.
+We're doing it differently so that we can separate the handlers into functions elsewhere in the code base.
+We do have one problem to solve though: if they are separate functions, how will they access the `connection` parameter in such a way that we can tell which player sent the command?
+With the concept of [_closures_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures), which are well-supported in Javascript, we can make functions that return another function.
+In this way, we can pass in the `connection.id` parameter to the first wrapping function, and it can return another function that takes the data arguments from the Socket.IO event caller.
 Because the second function is within the _closure_ of the first, it will have access to the `connection.id` parameter.
 The pattern looks like this:

 ```js
 io.on('connection', function (connection) {